Mississippi Residential Lease Agreement | PDF

-The Mississippi residential lease agreement is a standard one (1) year contract that binds the renter and landlord for the full extent of the term unless each mutually agrees to break the lease.
-The landlord is typically due rent on the first (1st) of every month and if the lessee moves in prior to the first then the rent is usually pro-rated to reflect the terms.
+A Mississippi residential lease agreement is a standard one (1) year contract that binds the renter and landlord for the full extent of the term unless each mutually agrees to break the lease.
+The landlord is typically due rent on the first (1st) of every month and if the lessee moves in prior to the 1st, then the rent is usually pro-rated to reflect the terms.
 The landlord is advised to take the tenant’s credit information beforehand to make sure that he or she is able t pay the rental amount every month.
-Also, verifying with previous landlords and property managers will give the lessor a good idea if the person is someone they would want to rent property too.
+Also, verifying with previous landlords and property managers will give the lessor a good idea if the potential tenant is someone worth a lease.

 Table of Contents

 - Rent Grace Period